COVID-19: Student Information

 Resources, help and information available on the Library website.

 - Curbside Pick-up for Library books is suspended until at least January 25.
-Curbside pickup does not include Reserves and the Library does not carry textbooks.
+Curbside pickup does not include Reserves and the Library does not carry textbooks. (** service is currently suspended until at least March 16th)

 - Access to millions of published articles from journals, magazines and newspapers through Discovery Search or by exploring individual databases